|

 Documentation:

-swisseph-1.76.00 API documentation
+swisseph-2.01.00 API online documentation

 The API documentation for this library as download.